In best ball, simply picking the right players is not realistic strategy. We also need to consider the implications of the no-transaction format.

 Analysis: This format awards 1.5 points for a tight end reception and also allows us to start three tight ends through the double-flex.
 You’ll see this reflected in our FFPC-specific rankings.
 So whereas in other formats we can get away with just two tight ends, we definitely want at least three in this format.

-One thing I’d note about this year’s tight end class for fantasy is it’s deeper than usual.
-I actually like the Mike Gesicki, Hayden Hurst, Noah Fant, TJ Hockenson, Dallas Goedert, Blake Jarwin, Chris Herndon, Ian Thomas types.
-So if building a portfolio, this format is one where we can get a lot of pieces in this tier.
+One thing I’d note about this year’s tight end room for fantasy (on FFPC, where we can exploit TE-premium scoring): It’s deeper than usual, leaving multiple values on the table late into drafts — Hunter Henry, Theo Johnson, Noah Gray, Will Dissly, and Noah Fant.
+So if building a portfolio, this format is one where we can get a lot of pieces in that late tier.

 DEFENSES